ACDI/VOCA Executive Team & Board

-Ms. Atwood joined Meridian Institute in January 2011 and serves as Executive Director of Meridian’s AGree: Transforming Food and Ag Policy, a broad-based initiative designed to tackle long-term agricultural, food, and rural policy issues.
+Ms. Atwood joined the Meridian Institute in January 2011 and serves as executive director of Meridian’s AGree: Transforming Food and Ag Policy, a broad-based initiative designed to tackle long-term agricultural, food, and rural policy issues.
 She has more than 30 years of experience in policy and legislative matters regarding food, agriculture, the environment, research, and risk management, including working with executives in the private sector, federal government, and nonprofit organizations.
 Prior to joining Meridian, Ms. Atwood was director of Corporate Affairs and Public Policy at Mars, Inc. Before that, she was a partner with C&M Capitolink on behalf of clients in the chemical, agricultural, environmental, mining, and food industries.
-Ms. Atwood served as a partner at Capitolink from 1999 until 2001 when she took a leave of absence to serve in the Bush administration from August 2001 to September 2003 as special assistant to Deputy Secretary of Agriculture James Moseley.
-From 1995 until 1999 she was assistant vice president of legislative and regulatory affairs for the National Pork Producers Council and from 1992 until 1995 vice president for legislative and regulatory affairs at the American Meat Institute.
+Ms. Atwood served as a partner at Capitolink from 1999 until 2001, when she took a leave of absence to serve in the Bush administration from August 2001 to September 2003 as special assistant to Deputy Secretary of Agriculture James Moseley.
+From 1995 until 1999 she was assistant vice president of legislative and regulatory affairs for the National Pork Producers Council and from 1992 until 1995, vice president for legislative and regulatory affairs at the American Meat Institute.
 She served in President George H. Bush’s administration from 1989 to 1992 as deputy associate administrator for congressional and legislative affairs at the EPA.
-She began her career on Capitol Hill on the House Merchant Marine and Fisheries Committee staff from 1981 to 1983 working for Congressman Joel Pritchard.
+She began her career on Capitol Hill on the House Merchant Marine and Fisheries Committee staff from 1981 to 1983, working for Congressman Joel Pritchard.
 Later, she joined the staff of Senator Slade Gorton, with responsibility for energy, water, and fisheries policy.
 She is a marine resource scientist by training and has also worked at the Department of Commerce and the National Oceanic and Atmospheric Administration.

 Charles F. Conner